 I use the Proton LT Hoody as a mid-layer, which is good at wicking sweat and retaining heat.
 I also compress the Nuclei SV Parka and keep it in my pack as an emergency cold weather garment

-JUNRINA mountain service
+Reviewer: Jun Nagai, JUNRINA mountain service

-[Main guide areas] Kagura BC, Echigo Yuzawa BC, Tateyama BC
+[Main Guide Areas] Kagura BC, Echigo Yuzawa BC, Tateyama BC

 [Profile]

-After quitting his job and working at Tateyama Raichoso while undergoing guide training, he started working as JUNRINA mountain service in 2010.
-He has many experiences on overseas backcountry trips.
-In summer and autumn, he works as a mountain guide mainly in the Alps and Joshinetsu, and in winter and spring as a backcountry ski guide.
+After leaving her corporate job, she worked at Tateyama Raichoso while undergoing guide training, and started working as JUNRINA mountain service in 2010.
+She has extensive experience on overseas backcountry trips.
+In summer and autumn, she works as a mountain guide mainly in the Alps and Joshinetsu region, and in winter and spring, she works as a backcountry ski guide.

 JMGA Mountain Guide Stage III